spc21/hello-world/README.md

 # hello-world

 Hi
-This is Jeffery from Hsinchu and wanna to learn about SQL comments I intent to learn more about data analysis or even big data .
+This is spc21 who wanna to learn about SQL comments
+I intent to learn more about data analysis or even big data .